- Distribution & Logistics

 While thinking about children or even walking the dog in the neighborhood a great thing to remember is the amount of traffic the road gets.
 There are some roads in neighborhoods that are considered the main road.
 With this many cars are going to be driving on the road, probably too fast, at the beginning and end of their day.
 Avoid this by choosing a house in a cul-de-sac.

 Take into consideration the setup of the sidewalks and bike lanes.
 If the neighborhood lacks both it is going to be far more dangerous for the family that likes spending time walking the neighborhood.
-Children do not always pay attention to the road and pets can get away.
-Having that sidewalk buffer between these lives and cars helps with anyone’s piece of mind.
+Children do not always pay attention to the road and pets can getaway.
+Having that sidewalk buffer between these lives and cars helps with anyone’s peace of mind.

 If planning on having children, or even if planning to sell that house in the next few years, a Phoenix resident should pay attention to the school districts.
 People want to send their children to the best schools possible.
 Finding the best school in the area and then moving to a neighborhood that is part of that district is a good strategy.
 However, a potential resident needs to do a little more research than this.

 Remember, everyone wants their child to go to that school.
 Visit with school officials if possible and see how their student to teacher ratio compares to other schools.
 Many sought after schools are going to have too many children already.
 Some may have so many attempting to enroll that they are needing to redirect children to other schools.